TomWhitwell/MTM_Newsite_2022/_RadioMusicDocs/RadioMusicReference.md

 `tunerMode` sets how Radio Music moves between stations:

 * `0`: sharp mode.
-A single station is selected, with crossfades between stations.
+A single station is selected, with short crossfades between stations.
 * `1`: soft mode.
 The control fades continuously between adjacent stations, so two samples can play at once.
 * `2`: radio mode.
 Analogue radio-style tuning, with stations appearing at particular positions and noise between them.